 During the conference expert speakers will try to find answers for the patients and for the public health services in order to propose solutions that could reduce the fragmentation in high quality cancer treatments.

 The roundtable will include patient organisations, representatives of national and international public institutions involved in health and cancer care policy, research, health technology assessment.
-Attached you can find the draft agenda for the conference.

 Should you be interested to attend the event, please communicate us your date of birth, postal address and ID or passport number.
 The places are limited and participation will be on a first come first served basis.